westerndigitalcorporation/zonedstorage.io/docs/community/support.md

 ---
 id: support
 title: Support
+sidebar_label: Hello from the Zoned Storage Community
 hide_title: true
 ---

-# Hello from the Zoned Storage Community

 For real-time discussions, join us on one of the below platforms: